ManSino96/ManSino96/README.md

 - 👋 Hi, I’m @ManSino96
 - 👀 I’m interested in Software Development and Engineering, and Software Security.
 - 🌱 I’m currently learning DevOps and Cloud Computing (AWS)
-- 💞️ I’m looking to collaborate on Web Security Software (Occupy a junior position)
+- 💞️ I work as a Junior Java Developer
+- 💞️ I hope to become a Software Architect in the future, well that's what I'm labouring for.
 - 🌱Learning ReactsJS
 - 🌱 Dabling on Microservices
 - 🌱 Reading on GraphQL
+- 🌱 Accounting and Banking Systems
+- 🌱 Java, SpringBoot and Microservices
 - 📫 How to reach me : mazisino@icloud.com

 <!---